Florida’s Johnson hospitalized after collapsing on court

 Johnson had just dunked in transition before he fell to the floor as the team broke its huddle.
 Several Gators were in tears and a couple buried their faces in towels as coach Mike White gathered his team to say a prayer.

-The game continued a few minutes later, but the Gators were clearly affected by the scary scene of seeing one of their teammates having an apparent medical emergency.
+The game continued a few minutes later, but the Gators were clearly affected by the scary scene of seeing one of their teammates in the midst of a medical emergency.

 Johnson, a 6-foot-5 junior from Norfolk, Virginia, averaged a team-high 14 points last season to go along with 7.1 rebounds.
 He also led the Gators with 38 steals.